The Lord Provost is Edinburgh's civic head, an ancient office dating back to the 13th century.

 Edinburgh International Festival Council

-Acting as figurehead for the city and an international symbol as the Edinburgh’s ambassador on the world stage, The Lord Provost’s international duties are varied, including-
+As the civic head for the city and Edinburgh’s ambassador on the world stage, The Lord Provost’s international duties are varied, including-

 Hosting civic receptions for visitors